-DFDL asserts can be placed on components within a DFDL model.
-These dfdl:asserts contain a test expression or a test pattern.
+A dfdl:assert annotation contains a test expression or a test pattern.
 The dfdl:assert is said to be successful if the test expression evaluates to true or the test pattern returns a non-zero length match, and unsuccessful if the test expression evaluates to false or the test pattern returns a zero length match.
 An unsuccessful dfdl:assert causes a processing error.

-The dfdl:testKind attribute specifies whether an expression or pattern is used by the dfdl:assert.
+The dfdl:testKind property specifies whether an expression or pattern is used by the dfdl:assert.
 The expression or pattern can be expressed as an attribute or as a value.

 <dfdl:assert test="{test expression}" />